survivejs/webpack-book/manuscript/output/02_library_output.md

 ...
 ```

 In short, `output.library` maps to the JSONP function name.
 The idea is that you could load a file like this across domains and have it call the named function.
-Certain APIs implement the pattern although there is no official standard for it.
+Specific APIs implement the pattern although there is no official standard for it.

 ## SystemJS